PandeySudeep/An-Experiment-with-two-Generative-Models---Naive-Bayes-and-Latent-Dirichlet-Allocation/README.md

-# Will Naive Bayes Classification results match Topic Inference results?
+# Can Naive Bayes classifed output classes compared to topics inferred by LDA?

 ## Overview
 In this experiment I put together four categories of news articles - 'soccer', 'Americal footbal', 'cricket' and 'basketball'.
 With Naive Bayes, I wrote a classifier that when applied to test data sets (10 articles for each classes), generates following result: